Effect of higher-order interactions on noisy majority-rule dynamics with random group sizes: Introduction

-A salient empirical regularity of social interaction is its polyadic nature: deliberation and decision-making typically occur in groups rather than dyads.
+A salient empirical regularity of social interaction is its polyadic nature: deliberation and decision-making often occur in groups rather than dyads.
 Hypergraphs and simplicial complexes provide explicit combinatorial representations of such higher-order contacts and have revealed qualitatively new dynamical regimes across contagion and synchronization, including discontinuous social contagion and explosive or abrupt transitions~\cite{battiston2020networks,boccaletti2023structure,bick2023higher,iacopini2019simplicial,de2020social,skardal2020higher,millan2020explosive,zhang2023higher,majhi2022dynamics}.
 Empirical face-to-face datasets further document group interactions and heterogeneous meeting sizes, underscoring the need for higher-order formalisms~\cite{stehle2011high,mastrandrea2015contact,patania2017shape,benson2016higher,benson2018simplicial,roh2023growing}.
-Mechanistically related conformity--independence update rules have also been used in agent-based models of green-innovation~\cite{bakshy2015exposure,abramiuk2023rigorous}, albeit in a different application context from the noisy hypergraph MR dynamics studied here.
-In the MR setting, formulating updates on hypergraphs links microscopic group votes to mesoscopic drift--diffusion descriptions; for fixed group sizes (e.g., triplets), diffusion closures reproduce simulations with high fidelity and clarify how group sampling and higher-order structure bias ordering pathways~\cite{noonan2021dynamics,lanchier2013stochastic,neuhauser2022consensus,de2020social}.
-These developments establish hypergraph MR as a principled platform for analyzing collective alignment in multi-person forums and motivate extending the framework to heterogeneous group-size distributions.
+Mechanistically related conformity--field and conformity--noise update rules have also been used in agent-based models of collective social dynamics and innovation adoption~\cite{byrka2016difficulty,abramiuk2023rigorous}, albeit in a different application context from the noisy hypergraph MR dynamics studied here.
+In the MR setting, hypergraph formulations make it possible to connect microscopic group updates with mesoscopic drift--diffusion descriptions; for fixed group sizes, such approaches reproduce simulations with high fidelity and clarify how higher-order interactions shape ordering pathways~\cite{noonan2021dynamics,lanchier2013stochastic,neuhauser2022consensus,de2020social}.
+These developments motivate extending the framework to heterogeneous group-size distributions.